Hoy Construction Listed by nova Ransomware Group

 Since 1933, Hoy Construction has specialized in commercial construction management for commercial, industrial, and institutional facilities in Hampton Roads, VA.
 As a 100% employee-owned company, they emphasize a design-build approach, preconstruction services, and open-book transparency.
 Their experienced team collaborates with owners and architects to effectively manage costs and schedules while delivering high-quality, durable buildings.
 Hoy Construction is dedicated to building strong partnerships and ensuring accountability and communication throughout the construction process - Nova Prov

 On May 22, 2026, construction company Hoy Construction appeared on the leak site of the nova Ransomware Group.
-The firm, which has operated in Hampton Roads, Virginia, since 1933, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in those systems could be affected.
+The firm, which has operated in Hampton Roads, Virginia, since 1933, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in those systems could be affected.

 Why This Matters for You and Your Family